and login using "admin" as both user name and password.

 - User settings/User levels: You will see a list of user levels already defined.
 If you plan to host a multi-author blog, then you can play a bit with the user levels to group them by merit.

 Form input and uploads: You should set reCAPTCHA keys to avoid spammers hitting your page.
 Also, you should define the Maximum upload size which should be in limits of your

-You may want to replace the BardCanvas icon with your own -or any other cool icon-, a different background and the changing the default captions for something more specific.
+You may want to replace the BardCanvas icon with your own -or any other cool icon-, a different background and changing the default captions for something more specific for your website.

 If you're getting an internal server error or the site looks broken, it is possible that your Apache server is configured to ignore .htaccess files.
 Please check that in your Apache configuration file has the

 <Directory /var/www/html> section or your website's configuration file for Apache has a similar setting.

 Another thing that may be breaking the page is